ssorj/flimflam/README.md

-# Pellmell
+# Flimflam

-Pellmell is a tool for testing Skupper router performance.
+Flimflam is a tool for testing Skupper router performance.
 It combines a standard workload with scripting to capture metrics using the "perf" tools.